-My research has focussed on the Woodlark Rift in southeastern Papua New Guinea.
+My research has focused on the Woodlark Rift in southeastern Papua New Guinea.
 This is one of the youngest and most rapidly extending continental rifts in the world, and is an intriguing locality for investigating how continents break apart.
-Within the most highly-extended continent lie the D'Entrecasteaux Islands (DIs), comprising metamorphic core complexes that contain the world's youngest ultra-high pressure coesite eclogite, which appears to have been exhumed at rates of ~20 mm/yr.
-I have applied a variety of seismological techniques to investigate this region, using data from a temporary array that ran from 2010-2011, and was installed by members of the LDEO seismology dept..
+The D'Entrecasteaux Islands, at the heart of this rift, comprise metamorphic core complexes that contain the world's youngest ultra-high pressure coesite eclogite, exhumed from 100 km depth in just 5 Ma.
+I have applied a variety of seismological techniques to investigate this region, using data from a temporary array of broadband seismometers installed by members of the LDEO seismology dept. that ran from 2010-2011.

-My analysis of shear-wave splitting, using mantle-traversing teleseisms, shows strong anisotropy beneath the DIs, which I have attributed to crystallographic fabric in the shallow mantle caused by the rate and extent of continental rifting.
-I have related anisotropy and shear strain in the shallow convecting mantle to predict shear-wave splitting times that are very close to the splitting times I observe, bolstering our hypothesis that the anisotropy arises from mantle fabric, in turn related to rifting.
+My analysis of shear-wave splitting, using core-traversing teleseisms, shows strong anisotropy beneath this rift, attributed to crystallographic fabric in the shallow mantle caused by the rate and extent of continental rifting.
+I have related anisotropy and shear strain in the shallow convecting mantle to predict shear-wave splitting times that are very close to the splitting times I observe, bolstering our hypothesis that the anisotropy arises from mantle fabric related to rifting.
 My findings constrain the way in which mantle flow transitions as a rift matures from a small-scale extensional regime to a large-scale divergent boundary.